PURPOSE OF THIS POLICY

 Responsibilities of CSU Faculty and Staff

-- Understand the requirements of FERPA;
+- Understanding the requirements of FERPA and this policy;

-- Annually, or at more frequent intervals, reaffirming statements of acceptable use in accessing University administrative systems and student education records.
+- Annually, or at more frequent intervals, reaffirming statements of acceptable use in accessing University administrative systems and student Education Records.

 Special Responsibilities of the Registrar’s Office